The Agribusiness Gateway to Industry Schools Project (AGISP)

-Currently, 65 schools around the State are participating in AGISP, undertaking a range of projects that expose students to various aspects of the agricultural supply chain including: cropping, husbandry, data analysis, research, scientific trials, logistics, marketing and business management.
+Currently, 75 schools around the State are participating in AGISP, undertaking a range of projects that expose students to various aspects of the agricultural supply chain, including: cropping, husbandry, data analysis, research, scientific trials, logistics, marketing and business management.

-AGISP schools are supported with socially distant e-technologies to meet both student and teacher needs.
-E-technologies are a variety of online classes, webinars and podcasts, led by DAF staff, along with industry and education professionals.
+AGISP schools are supported with e-technologies to meet both student and teacher needs, no matter where they are located in Queensland.
+E-technologies offered include a variety of online classes, webinars and podcasts led by DAF staff, along with industry and education professionals.

-In 2021, schools participating in AGISP were invited to apply for small grant funding of up to $10,000 for projects that support agriculture studies in schools.
+In 2022, schools participating in AGISP have been invited to apply for Small Grant funding of up to $10,000 for projects that support teacher professional development, and agriculture studies and projects in schools.

 For more information on AGISP, including details on current activities and projects, opportunities for students and teachers or how your school or business can get involved, please contact the project coordinator.